adamsoliev/bearblog/intro-sql/blogpost.md

 #### Old join syntax vs SQL92

-> This distinction still surfaces in older tutorials and legacy code, so it’s worth a look.
+> This distinction still surfaces in older tutorials and legacy code, so it’s worth being aware.

 Before SQL-92, joins were written by listing tables separated with commas and moving the join condition to the `WHERE` clause: